 When you take your case to court, the court can compensate you for the full value of any damages that you faced.
 This can mean covering the cost of emergency medical transportation, care at a hospital, and rehabilitation.
 You can also claim compensation for wages you lost if your injury kept you from work, plus any ongoing or future damages you will face from permanent or long-term injuries.

 Calculating Damages for Boat Accident Victims in the Gulf Coast

 Talk to an attorney for help understanding what these damages are worth.
 In many cases, the at-fault boater’s attorneys will try to calculate low damages, leave off certain areas of damages, and negotiate low-cost settlements for their clients.
 If you accept damages that are too low to cover your needs, you likely will not be able to go back later and claim additional damages because the case will already have been settled.

 Your lawyer can help you calculate your damages by collecting medical bills and other documentation that show how much your injuries were worth.
 Furthermore, your lawyer can use financial experts and formulas to project how much your medical care or lost wages will be worth going forward so that you can claim ongoing damages for your injuries as well.

 Call Our Boating Accident Lawyer for Injuries on Ships and Vessels on the Gulf Coast

 Boating accidents on the Gulf Coast can leave fishermen, crewmembers, and boaters with serious injuries that require hospitalization, ongoing treatment, and long-term recovery.
 For help seeking compensation in your case, call Rivkind Margulies & Rivkind, P.A. today.
 Our Gulf Coast boat accident attorneys represent victims in boating accident claims and fight to help them get the compensation they need in lawsuits against responsible boat owners and operators.
-For a free case consultation, contact our lawyers today at (305) 204-5369.
+For a free case consultation, contact our boat accident lawyers today at (305) 204-5369.